leaningtech/labs/sites/cheerp/src/content/docs/13-tutorials/01-hello-wasm.md

 Want to see it in your browser?

-Take the previous html file, and change `segmented_sieve.js` to `segmented_sieve_loader.js`.
+Rename `segmented_sieve.js` to `segmented_sieve_loader.js` and update the previous html file to use this loader file too.
 You can not open it directly on your browser, since the JavaScript loader will need a way for loading the wasm file, and allowing arbitrary loading of a file is an unsafe operation that most browsers will not allow.

 Next, run a web server: